kgdunn/pid-book/univariate-review/univariate-review.rst

 	-	Raw material properties are not constant

-	-	Unknown sources, often called "*error*" (note that the word :index:`error <single: error, statistical>` in statistics does not have the usual negative connotation from English).
+	-	Unknown sources, often called "*error*" (note that the word :index:`error <single: error; statistical>` in statistics does not have the usual negative connotation from English).
 These errors are all sources of variation which our imperfect knowledge of physics cannot account for.

 		.. image:: ../figures/concepts/variation/variation-some.png
 			:scale: 50